 Follow these tips to reduce your waste when you’re shopping:

 - Make a list and only buy what you need

 - Do not go food shopping when you are hungry!
 Plan your meals so you buy only the ingredients you need.
-The free Love Food Hate Waste app is great to help with this.
+The Love Food Hate Waste website is great to help with this.

 - Before you go food shopping, check what you already have in the cupboard

 - Take reusable bags to the shops so you don’t use loads of plastic bags